Skip to Content

 AVA – QUEEN'S ASSESSMENT VIRTUAL ASSISTANT

-The Centre for Educational Development is launching AVA, a new Assessment Virtual Assistant chatbot at Queen’s.
+The Centre for Educational Development has launched AVA, a new Assessment Virtual Assistant chatbot at Queen’s.
 AVA aims to make your work easier by providing quick access to assessment policies, guidance on processes, and support with student-related queries.
 Whether you need a refresher on assessment protocols or immediate answers to common questions, AVA will point you in the right direction.*

 To find out more, visit the Centre for Educational Development Assessment page where you can: